open-resources/dash_curriculum/_sources/part4/chapter12.md

 What you can do with `className` you can, for the most part, also do with `style` and vice versa.
 However, the attributes of your components are often referenced differently.
 One example is `"fw-bold"` for `className` and `"font-weight":"bold"` for `style`.
 The result will be the same, namely a bold font type for the object in question.
 ```

-## 12.4 More components and more attributes
+## 12.4 More components and attributes

 In this section you'll learn how to build further on the previous examples and approach something that looks more like a complete dashboard by adding a `dbc.Button()` and a `dbc.Card()` component.
 The latter is often used to split a dashboard in different parts and it serves as a container for more components.
 You'll also learn how to edit the appearance of your components with effects such as rounded edges and shadows.